HaoWeiHe/Sentiment-Classification/README.md

 ### 2.4

 Using bert and 25% data to classify.
-F1 macro average got 94%.
+F1 (weighted avg) got 95%.
 ```
 >> training set